 “The Classic says that if qi rides the wind it is scattered; if it is bounded by water it is held.
 Ancient men gathered it, causing it not to be scattered and curtailed its area of circulation.
 Hence this is referred to as fengshui.
 The method of fengshui is, first of all, to obtain water and secondly to store from the wind.”
 Guo Pu, Gu Ben Zang Jing Nei Pian (Book of Burial Rooted in Antiquity), in Jin Dai Bi Shu, no. 42, vol. 5 of Ji Gu Ge

-The classical feng shui doesn’t tell us what qi is, because it doesn’t’ know what it is in essence.
+The classical feng shui doesn’t tell us what qi is, because it doesn’t know what it is in essence.
 The classical feng shui is just trying to define and characterise the behaviour of qi – what it does.
 The classical feng shui tells us absolutely nothing about the intrinsic nature of qi – how qi is in and of itself.
-The classical feng shui, especially the compass school is trying to define qi with mathematical, quantitative mindset with qualitative features of reality as size, shape, geometry, location, direction, motion and so on – features that can be captured on a feng shui compass – luopan and with feng shui astrology.
+The classical feng shui, especially the compass school, is trying to define qi with a mathematical, quantitative mindset with qualitative features of reality such as size, shape, geometry, location, direction, motion and so on – features that can be captured on a feng shui compass – luopan and with feng shui astrology.
 It is trying to describe qi in terms of its behaviour, what qi does, not what it is.

 “Qi circulates through the earth according to the geodetic force of the earth.
 It gathers where the geodetic force stops.
 The qi follows the trunk of a hill and branches along its ridges.
 The Classic says that if the qi rides the wind it is scattered, if it is bounded by water it is held.”
 Guo Pu, Gu Ben Zang Jing Nei Pian (Book of Burial Rooted in Antiquity), in Jin Dai Bi Shu, no. 42, vol. 5 of Ji Gu Ge

-To sum up, if you know how qi behaves it’s very useful because you can manipulate, moderate, mediate and modulate qi and qi flow.
-But if we only know what qi does we only know about it’s relationship between itself and other things and how it’s affected by other things.
+To sum up, if you know how qi behaves, it’s very useful because you can manipulate, moderate, mediate and modulate qi and qi flow.
+But if we only know what qi does, we only know about its relationship between itself and other things and how it’s affected by other things.
 Physics, physical science and electrical engineering are the best tools to unravel how it works.
 So, we still don’t know what qi is and its intrinsic qualities and characteristics independent of its relationships with other things, independent of its behaviour.
 This is called the problem of intrinsic nature.